 6. In the vast majority of cases, you will have built a rapport with the buyer by now, and they will respond to your inquiry regarding the concession.
 If not, a second email a few days later often does the trick.

 Now is the time for your (hopefully) final email.
-At this point, you should email the buyer and explain (very briefly) that feedbacks are very important to a small business like yours.
+At this point, you should email the buyer and explain (very briefly) that feedback is very important to a small business like yours.
 I like to write something like this to request the removal: “If you feel that your level of satisfaction with our customer service has changed based on your overall experience, I would be extremely grateful if you would consider removing the negative feedback you left originally.
 Our goal is to provide a perfect experience for every customer, and while we fell short originally, I hope we have made up for that.”
 Provide the link to remove feedback in case they would like to, and you should be done.

 Of course, every situation is unique and requires a unique approach, but this general pattern has worked very well for me, even when I was completely at fault.